Cal Raleigh Player Props: Mariners vs. Yankees

 Cal Raleigh At The Plate

-- Raleigh is hitting .232 with nine doubles, a triple, eight home runs and 20 walks.
+- Raleigh is hitting .235 with 10 doubles, a triple, eight home runs and 20 walks.

+- In 58.3% of his 48 games this season, Raleigh has picked up at least one hit.
+He's also had 10 multi-hit games.

-- He has scored in 46.8% of his games this year, with two or more runs scored in 6.4%.
+- He has scored in 45.8% of his games this year, with more than one run scored in 6.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.